KimDuclos/Sprint-Challenge-Authentication/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 1. What is the purpose of using _sessions_?

+    Sessions allow storage of authentication info for a device that accesses an app on a server.
+A cookie is made on the server.
+It is then sent to the client.
+The client sends this cookie (aka session data) to the server for verification.

 1. What does bcrypt do to help us store passwords in a secure manner.

+    Encrypts passwords (hashes) to prevent anybody from seeing them stored in plain text.

 1. What does bcrypt do to slow down attackers?

+    - adds hashing/encryption to passwords
+    - prevents rainbow attacks by creating a randomized string.
+This makes cracking a password more difficult.

 1. What are the three parts of the JSON Web Token?

+    1. header, 2. payload, 3. verification signature

 ## Project Set Up